anton-mel/SantoriniGame/README.md

 ## Final UML Scheme
 For a detailed explanation of the implemented diagram, consider the [UMLReview](./Anton&Oliver.pdf).
-Note that the project has been slightly changed since.<br/>
+Note that the project has been slightly changed since and the primitive GUI implementation has been added.<br/>

 ![SantoriniGame UML Diagram with Implemented Patterns](./UML/SantoriniUML.jpg)